wearebraid/vueformulate.com/docs/changelog/README.md

   - Each group’s `index` is now available to the `remove` slot of a `group` type.
   - New `ignored` prop to allow using a `FormulateInput` inside a `FormulateForm` without registering it with the form using.
   - New `form` class key allows class features on the `FormulateForm` component.
+  - `FormulateForm` now exposes a [context object](/guide/forms/#context-object) with properties like `hasErrors`
+  - Form `@submit` handlers can now return a `Promise` and use an automatic `isLoading` property in the form context object.
+  - New `invalid-message` prop to show form error when a user attempts to submit a form with invalid fields.
+  - Adds a new `@failed-validation` event when a form submission is attempted but blocked due to invalid fields.
 - Bug fixes 🐛: